 Sports: hiking, swimming, and skiing.

 What advice do you have for new graduate students?

-Try to always explore new things, and chose a destination based on 1) the topic that you'd like to work on, 2) the advisor that you'd like to work with, and also 3) the place that you'd like to spend the next few years at.
+Well, since you have already made it to grad school, then you have figured lots in life, congratulations thus far.
+But wait, there is still a long way to go.
+Try to always explore new things, and chose a destination based on 1) the topic that you would like to work on, 2) the advisor that you'd like to work with, and also 3) the place that you would like to spend the next few years at.
 All these factors, if balanced correctly, can potentially enhance your graduate studies experience.